Geotha/Projects/README.md

 Projects which I have implemented for university's courses.

-If you want to see the code, feel free to contact me .
+If you want to check the code, feel free to contact me .